gonzakayunawel/used_home_price_chile/README.md

 Built surface in mt2: meters of habitable construction.

-Value in UF: value in UF of the property declared in the portal (there are notices that do not have this value, so it was generated according to the value of the UF on May 2 or 3, 2020 - I do not remember it well hehehehe...).
+Value in UF: value in UF of the property declared in the portal (there are notices that do not have this value, so it was generated according to the value of the UF on May 2 or 3, 2020).
 More information about the UF in (spanish) https://es.wikipedia.org/wiki/Unidad_de_fomento (english) https://en.wikipedia.org/wiki/Unidad_de_Fomento

 Value CLP: Value in Chilean pesos.